-Anyone with children knows that finding a balance between working and raising kids is always challenging – and that part of the balance usually includes some type of childcare.
-Luckily, there are many organizations and options that can help families ease the burden of finding safe, quality care for their children.
+Anyone with children knows that finding a balance between working and raising kids is always challenging.
+Part of the balance usually includes some type of childcare.
+Luckily there child care resources in Phoenix that can help families find safe quality care for their children.

-The Phoenix and Tucson areas have hundreds of childcare facilities, including nonprofit, church and other community childcare centers; private centers; company-sponsored childcare at work locations, plus nanny and au pair services and agencies; babysitters; in-home childcare; countless preschools; group homes; and other options.
-Waiting lists tend to be long at some centers, so it’s important to make visiting facilities, narrowing down options and getting on waiting lists a priority.
+The Phoenix area have hundreds of childcare facilities including nonprofit church and other community childcare centers; private centers; company-sponsored childcare at work locations plus nanny and au pair services and agencies; babysitters; in-home childcare; countless preschools; group homes; and other options.
+Waiting lists tend to be long at some centers so it’s important to make visiting facilities narrowing down options and getting on waiting lists a priority.

 Parents can also check for center or preschool accreditation by well-known organizations such as the National Association for the Education of Young Children (www.naeyc.org – see listing at right).